flexdinesh/react-redux-boilerplate/README.md

 ## Why? [![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action)

-The whole react community knows and will unanimously agree that [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) is the ultimate starter template for kickstarting any React project.
+The whole react community knows and will unanimously agree that [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) is the ultimate starter template for kickstarting a React project.
 It's setup with all the industry best practices and standards.
 But it also has a lot more than what you just need to start a react-redux app.
-It took me quite some time to get my head around what was happening in the codebase and it's clearly not for beginners.
+It took me quite some time to get my head around what was happening in the codebase and it's clearly not for starters.
 They quote this right in their readme,

 > Please note that this boilerplate is **production-ready and not meant for beginners**!
 If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.
 If you want a solid, battle-tested base to build your next product upon and have some experience with react, this is the perfect start for you.